spyguerre/DumpAndLearn/README.md

 # *Dump-And-Learn*

-*Dump-And-Learn* is an easy java app that helps you learn any language by yourself using media, such as listening to lyrics from a song, or reading a book.
+*Dump-And-Learn* is an easy java app that helps you learn any language by yourself using media, such as listening to a podcast or lyrics from a song, or reading a book.
 The app encourages you save vocabulary when you discover new words, and allows you to review them, based on your preferences.

 ## Installation